Jasperswag03/K7-Autotester/README.md

 - **`-d` / `--delay_between_tests`**: Set the delay between tests in seconds.
 Default is 10 seconds.
 - **`-t` / `--duration`**: Set the K6 test duration in seconds.
 Default is 60 seconds.
 - **`-rt` / `--rampup_time`**: Set the ramp-up time in seconds.
 Default is 15 seconds.
+- - **`-f` / `--fails`**: Specify the amount of times the k6 test can fail before k7 makes a conclusion.
+Resets after each new k6 test.
 - **`-v` / `--verbose`**: Enable verbose output, showing K6 logs.
 - **`--k6_script`**: Specify the path to the K6 test script.
 Refer to the template for structure.